-MILLBURN, NJ — A new Centri-SifterTM centrifugal screener from Kason Corporation features a three-bearing shaft that cantilevers for quick removal of internal components, according to Henry Alamzad, President.
+MILLBURN, NJ — A new Centri-SifterTM centrifugal sifter from Kason Corporation features a three-bearing shaft that cantilevers for quick removal of internal components, according to Henry Alamzad, President.

 External roller bearings located at the motor end of the shaft, and on a hinged cover at the discharge end provide maximum support and vibration-free operation under heavy loads.
 When the hinged end cover is open, the shaft cantilevers on a third externally-mounted roller bearing located between the motor-end bearing and material feed point, allowing internal components to slide freely from the opposite shaft end.